ligurio/lua-c-api-tests/README.md

 - `USE_LUAJIT` enables building LuaJIT.
 - `LUA_VERSION` could be a Git branch, tag or commit.
 By default `LUA_VERSION` is `master` for PUC Rio Lua and `v2.1` for LuaJIT.
+- `ENABLE_LUAJIT_RANDOM_RA` enables randomness in a register allocation.
+Option is LuaJIT-specific.
 - `ENABLE_ASAN` enables AddressSanitizer.
 - `ENABLE_UBSAN` enables UndefinedBehaviorSanitizer.
 - `ENABLE_COV` enables coverage instrumentation.